-Prior to joining Jones Day, Jay was an Assistant U.S. Attorney and coordinator for computer hacking and intellectual property issues in the Eastern District of Texas.
+Prior to joining Jones Day, Jay was an Assistant U.S. Attorney in the Eastern District of Texas and the district-wide coordinator for computer hacking and intellectual property issues.
 In that capacity, he guided the district's preparation for and response to cyber and IP crime, and he counseled prosecutors on collecting electronic evidence.
-Jay led federal investigations involving identity theft, white collar fraud, and other crimes, and he traveled to Bosnia and Herzegovina, Macedonia, and Croatia to train local law enforcement on investigation techniques.
-He also represented the United States in federal jury trials, receiving the Justice Department's Director's Award for Superior Performance as lead trial counsel in the prosecution of a large-scale mortgage fraud scheme.
+Jay also led numerous trial and investigations teams, involving fraud, identity theft, and other federal crimes.
+He received the Justice Department's Director's Award for Superior Performance as lead trial counsel in the prosecution of a large-scale mortgage fraud scheme, and he traveled to Bosnia and Herzegovina, Macedonia, and Croatia to train local judges and law enforcement personnel on financial investigation techniques.

 Manufacturing company seeks advice on potential employee appropriation of data